sbamamoto/USBBoot/README.md

 ##WARNING:
 ###This tool writes direct to the selected disk.
 If you select the wrong disk all contents on the selected dips will be destroyed.
+###Use it at your own risk.

 # USBBoot
 Simple bootable USB stick creation tool for Mac OS X in Java.
 It is very simple to create a bootable USBStick with Mac OS X. It is just a few commands on your command line and you have perfectly bootable USB Stick created from a .iso file.